 Now, place your bread, butter side up on the pan.

 Crack an egg into each of the holes.

 It is at this point that you have options.

-See, I don’t like runny yolk and neither do my kids.
+I know as an adult, I’m supposed to like runny yolks but I just don’t and neither do my kids.
 So when I make them for us, after I crack the egg, I break the yolk of the egg open and let it spill out.